vyshakprojects/LAMP_bash_ubuntu/README.md

 # LAMP_bash_ubuntu

-This script will install LAMP on the ubutu server
+This script will install LAMP on the ubuntu server

 Installation: